 1. eToro – Best Broker for Beginners and Copy Trading

 You can short sell each and every stock offered by eToro.
-You won't pay any commissions, and spreads are very competitive.
+Spreads are very competitive.
 In particular, this trading site is well worth considering if you are a complete novice.
-This is because the platform is simple to use and requires no prior knowledge.
+This is because the platform is simple to use.
 You will also have access to a free demo account.

 We also like eToro because it allows you to copy other traders.
 For example, if you come across a skilled stock short-seller at the platform, you can elect to mirror their orders like-for-like.
 In terms of account minimums, eToro requires a deposit of at least $200.
 You can, however, stake just $50 when you short sell stocks.